s-ol/moonplate/README.md

 Usage
 -----

+First, add the game name in the `Makefile`s first line.

-boostrap your game from `init.moon` in moonscript and put Lua libraries in `lib`.
+Boostrap your game from `init.moon` in moonscript and put Lua libraries in `lib`.
 Use `make`, `make run` and `make clean` to build and distribute your `.love` files.
+To update the love binaries run `make cleanbin` and `make` again.